 Methods

-Apart from parse, safeParse and is I offer some more methods to add additional features to your schemas.
-I distinguish in the following between schema, object and pipeline methods.
+Apart from parse and safeParse, Valibot offers some more methods to make working with your schemas easier.
+In the following we distinguish between schema, object and pipeline methods.

 Schema methods